 This Moroccan Spiced Chicken Couscous Salad Bowl is the perfect lunch.
 The chicken is marinated in wonderful moroccan seasoning, whist the sweet tart pomegranate and salty feta round out the dish.

 Served on top of a bed of couscous with plenty of fresh salad and herbs, this moroccan salad is sure to leave you feeling satisfied.

 We start with the spices for the chicken breast.
-Don’t be put off by the long list.
-They are all spices that you probably have in your pantry already.
+I have specified to use my Homemade Moroccan Spice Blend, don't be put off by that.
+It is made with spices that you probably have in your pantry already.

 - Ground cumin

 - Ground coriander